This recipe is NOT safe for Coumadin (warfarin) users.

 For this recipe (and all of your pesto recipes) you do want to use your best quality extra virgin olive oil and best quality parmesan.
 It is worth the extra money, if for no other reason in that you can use far less of both to get a lot more flavor (probably about the same amount of investment this way).

-This is great served as a dip with roasted veggies for your next party, and of course it's fantastic on pasta (about 1/4 cup per 2 ounce serving of pasta is just right).
+This is great served with roasted veggies for your next party or fantastic on pasta (about 3 tablespoons per 2 ounce serving of pasta is just right).

 Servings: 4 | Serving size: 1/4 cup pesto

 Cooking time: 15 minutes (does not include chilling time)